IBM/kube101/workshop/Lab3/README.md

 $ git clone https://github.com/IBM/guestbook.git
 ```

-This repo will container multiple versions of the guestbook application
+This repo contains multiple versions of the guestbook application
-as well as the configuration files we'll use to deploy them.
+as well as the configuration files we'll use to deploy the pieces of the application.

 Change directory by running the command `cd guestbook`.
 You will find all the
 configurations files for this exercise under the directory `v1`.